ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - lock_assertion_claim_format REQUIRED.
 The format of the claim.

-- lock_assertion_expiration REQUIRED.The duration of time of the lock or escrow upon the asset.
+- lock_assertion_expiration REQUIRED.
+The duration of time of the lock or escrow upon the asset.

 - hash_prev_message REQUIRED.
 The hash of the previous message.